md-zaman/kubernetes/notes-av.md

 20. Pod is described of how to run a container.
 It is like a wrapper of container.
 In K8s instead of deploying a container we deploy a pod.
 21. Why do we deploy a pod instead because k8s is an enterprise level platform and it wants to build a declarative capabilities.

-22. We put one or more containers in a single pod (sidecar container or init containers (recheck this)) so that k8s can ensure they have advantages like allow you shared networking, shared storage, can talk to each other using local host like share the file.
+22. We put one or more containers in a single pod (sidecar container or init containers) so that k8s can ensure they have advantages like allow you shared networking, shared storage, can talk to each other using local host like share the file.

     #### Init Containers:

-    **Purpose**: Performs setup tasks before the main application container starts. \
-    **Execution**: Run sequentially, one after the other, to completion before the main container starts.
-If any init container fails, the Pod is restarted. \
+    Init containers are specialized containers that run before the main application containers in a Pod.
+They are designed to perform initialization tasks necessary for the proper functioning of the application. \
     **Use Cases**:
+    **Initialization tasks** : They are typically used for tasks like:

+    - Setting up configuration files
+    - Creating directories or files needed by the application
-    - Fetch configuration files or secrets from external sources.
+    - Fetching data or dependencies from external sources
-    - Initialize databases or storage volumes.
-    - Perform data migrations or transformations.
+    - Running database migrations or schema updates
-    - Run any other necessary setup tasks before the main application is ready.
+    - Performing health checks on dependent services

     #### Sidecar Containers:

-    **Purpose**: Provide supporting functionality or services to the main application container. \
-    **Execution:** Run alongside the main container throughout its lifecycle. \
+    Keyword : ```Side-Kick``` of super hero
+    Sidecar containers are helper containers that run alongside the main application container within the same Kubernetes Pod.
+They extend and enhance the functionality of the main application without modifying its code directly. \
     **Use Cases:**
     - Log collection and forwarding.
     - Monitoring and health checks.